 An audit of the agency records are undertaken by a safeguarding lead or off-line manager within the organisation, using an audit tool devised to reflect the child’s journey through the system, prior to the Learning Event.
 The tool is tailored to each theme to ensure it includes any specific expectations (for example whether agencies are following multi agency procedure for CSE.)
 It includes the early identification of issues, assessment, plans, supervision and voice of the child.

 Our methodology involves bringing together practitioners and agency auditors for a Learning Event to debate the case.
 They will contribute to the knowledge about the case and help to identify any learning highlighted by the case, including learning from good practice.

 An overview report is completed by the MALP Lead Reviewer, and it will include

-clear statements of learning for the LSCB and its partner agencies and recommendations if required.
+clear statements of learning for the safeguarding partners and partner agencies and recommendations if required.

 Our role is to ensure that a robust yet sensitive environment is created within which issues may be explored.
 It is our aim that practitioners will be encouraged to regularly embark on these learning experiences for their own development, and will ensure the learning is shared within their agencies.